 The college provides courses in journalism, filmmaking, and theater arts taught by professional media practitioners.
 TMTC students enjoy a unique and truly hands-on experience because Day 1 in the university is like an on-the-job training already, allowing students to work with and learn from the country’s top journalists.

 SOFA Design Institute was established in 2007 offering courses in interior design, fashion design, and marketing.
-It is also pioneer in Furniture Design program in the Philippines offering an 18-week Masters Class under top practitioners and experts.
+It is also a pioneer in Furniture Design program in the Philippines offering an 18-week Masters Class under top practitioners and experts.

-SOFA’s founder, Amina Aranaz-Alunan, have worked for a number of prominent personalities including members of the European royal court such as the Queen of Belgium and Queen Maxima of the Netherlands.
+SOFA’s founder, Amina Aranaz-Alunan, has worked for a number of prominent personalities including members of the European royal court such as the Queen of Belgium and Queen Maxima of the Netherlands.
 And if Alunan’s credentials are not impressive enough, co-founder Loralee Baron-Soong has been a brand manager for luxury brands such as Dolce & Gabanna, Fendi, Jimmy Choo, and Givenchy.